apache/druid/distribution/docker/README.md

 ## Build

-From the root of the repo, run `docker build -t druid:tag -f distribution/docker/Dockerfile .`
+From the root of the repo, run `DOCKER_BUILDKIT=1 docker build -t druid:tag -f distribution/docker/Dockerfile .`